nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

-- [ ] data type list in symbol table? use a u32 as a data type id. each time a new data type is constructed, a new id is created. primitive data types are already in the list. useful for defining custom data types
+- [ ] data type list in symbol table? use a u32 as a data type id. each time a new data type is constructed, a new id is created. primitive data types are already in the list. useful for defining custom data types??? maybe not
-- [ ] allow custom type definition within scopes with something like "type A = B;"
 - [ ] generate simplified intermediate code on which flow analysis is easier
 - [ ] main function
 - [ ] lifetimes?